Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Preliminary and Observation

-Similarly, each reasoning chunk in this paradigm is autoregressively generated by conditioning on question $x$ and previous reasoning thoughts: $T_i = \text{LRM}([x, T_{<i}])$.
+Similarly, each reasoning chunk is autoregressively generated by conditioning on question $x$ and previous chunks: $T_i = \text{LRM}([x, T_{<i}])$.
 This explicit decomposition not only improves interpretability through transparent exposure of reasoning steps but also enhances the model’s capability for complex tasks.
-Specifically, some chunks are well structured by prefix keywords such as \textit{“Wait”, “However”, “Alternatively”}~\cite{guo2025deepseek}, marking the subsequent chucks will undergo logical backtracking, self-verification, or exploration.
-Works~\cite{li2025llms} have shown that these reflection structures are crucial to LRMs.
-Under this setting, the \textit{“overthinking”} phenomenon is that many $T_i$ seems delicate yet contribute nothing to reasoning logic, resulting in prominent overhead.
+Specifically, some reflective chunks are well structured by prefix keywords such as ``\texttt{Wait}'', ``\texttt{However}'', ``\texttt{Alternatively}''~\cite{guo2025deepseek}, marking the subsequent chunks will undergo logical backtracking, self-verification, or exploration, which have been proved crucial to LRMs~\cite{li2025llmseasilylearnreason}.
+Under this setting, we define ``\textit{overthinking}'' as a phenomenon characterized by inefficiencies at both the global and local levels: globally, through an excessive number of reasoning steps ($T_i$) relative to task complexity, and locally, where individual steps ($T_i$) are elaborate yet logically superfluous, resulting in prominent overhead.